This will only take a moment.

 The Online MSBA program from Seattle University is designed to prepare you for the realities of messy data sets and unclear business obstacles.
-Develop key quantitative skills, including mathematical modeling and database management, and explore basic programming for data manipulation, visualization, and analysis.
+Develop key quantitative skills, including R and Python programming, Apache Hadoop and Spark, SQL, and more.

 At Albers, we know that your success in business analytics requires that you hone your communication and leadership skills alongside your technical capabilities.
 The Online MSBA will thus also challenge you to master written, oral, and graphic communication so that upon completing the program, you will understand how to excel as an ethical and adaptive leader of business analytics, able to translate data into decisive action.

 All new students in the Online MSBA program are required to complete a a prep course in the R and Python programming languages prior to the beginning of their first term.
 This six-hour bootcamp will be offered online and may be completed before or during your New Online Student Orientation.

 Some Online MSBA students may be required to complete some or all the following corequisite courses in order to graduate from the program: